samruddhigapat13-tech/sam-demo/README.md

 # sam-demo
-This is my first Git Repository
+This is my first Git Repository.
+Author-Samruddhi Gapat